warrenshiv/warrenshiv/README.md

 <h3 align="left">👨🏻‍💻 About Me:</h3>

-- 👨‍💻  I'm a Computer Science graduate from the Technical University of Mombasa, awaiting my graduation.
+- 🎓 Computer Science graduate from the Technical University of Mombasa (Dec 2024)
-- 💻 Full-Stack Software Developer.
+- 💻 Versatile Full-Stack Developer with expertise in both traditional web and Web3 technologies
-- 🚀 Bridging the Gap Between Frontend and Backend Development
+- 🌐 Passionate about building the decentralized future through innovative blockchain solutions
+- 🚀 Specializing in bridging frontend user experiences with robust backend architectures

+## 🛠️ Current Focus

+- 🔗 Developing decentralized applications on Internet Computer Protocol
+- 🦀 Building with RUST, TypeScript (Azle), and Move language
+- 🧠 Expanding my knowledge in blockchain architecture and smart contract development
-- 🌱 I’m currently developing and learning **Python, JavaScript, Node.js, and other full-stack tools.**
+- 🌱 Continuously enhancing my skills in Python, JavaScript, Node.js, and full-stack tools

+## 🤝 Collaboration

-- 👯 I’m looking to collaborate on **PHP and Web Projects.**
+- 👯 Open to collaborate on Web2 & Web3 projects
-- ⚡ Fun fact : **My Git-Hub codes = 30% Me + 30% StackOverflow + 40% Google**
+- 💬 Interested in Python, PHP, React, and blockchain development opportunities
+- 🔍 Seeking roles where I can apply both traditional and decentralized web technologies

 ## 🛠 Tech Stack